3615 Grandview Drive

 Located right next to Texas Tech University, Spanky's is a favorite with the college students when they need some good and greasy grub.
 Sandwiches and burgers make up the bulk of the menu, and salad are available for those who wish to spare their arteries.
 The "He-Man Woman Hater" is their signature dish, a double-meat bacon cheeseburger and 3/4 of a pound of fries.
 Yummy.

-Although the story of how Chimy's Ceveceria came about might not make much sense, the taste of their food and the cold ones sure do.
-The menu has all the Mexican favorites, from Queso and Tortilla Soup to a Green Chile Cheeseburger and Chimy Cheesecake.
-Chimy's has a happy hour every weekday from 4p-7p with $1.50 Drafts and $.99 Beef Tacos.
+Although the story of how Chimy's Ceveceria was founded might not make much sense to most who walk through its doors, the taste of their food and the cold ones sure do.
+The menu has all the Mexican favorites, from queso and tortilla soup to a green chile cheeseburger and Chimy cheesecake.
+Chimy's has a happy hour every weekday with cheap draft beers and beef tacos.
 Drink up and enjoy!

 Truly a haven for those who appreciate the finer things in life, La Diosa Cellars is the dream of Sylvana, the owner.
 Inspired by her father's love of Spanish cuisine, her own appreciation for art, and her father-in-law's appreciation for Texan wine.
 La Diosa Cellars is the only winery in the city limits of Lubbock and produces about 2000 cases a year.
 La Diosa also sells other Texan wines and is a great place to sample the flavors of the region.
 During lunch, delicious paninis such as Tropicano Julian made with walnut-crusted chicken, pineapple, Swiss cheese and spinach, are available.
 A variety of tapas, salads, soups, and pizzas are on the menu for most of the day.
 The space is decorated with art and functions as a gallery by showcasing single artists.